PereViader/ManualDi/README.md

 #### With Metadata

-These extension methods allow registering some key or key/values  that allow to filter elements when resolving them
+These extension methods allow registering keys or key/value pairs, enabling the filtering of elements during resolution.

 ```csharp
 Given A does not implement IDisposable